Harry Woolman

 Harry Simon Woolman (April 10, 1909 – October 27, 1996) was an American race-circuit, film, and television stuntman, specializing in motorcycle jumps, car crashes, and pyrotechnics, from the 1930s through the early 1960s.
 From the 1960s until his retirement in the mid-1980s, he designed mechanical special effects for films and television.
 He also acted in bit parts over this span.

-Woolman was born and raised in rural Elkton, Maryland, the "Marriage Capital" of the East Coast, where elopers would run from neighboring States for a no-wait wedding.
+Woolman was born and raised in rural Elkton, Maryland, the "Marriage Capital" of the East Coast, where elopers would run from neighboring states for a no-wait wedding.
 An aspiring motorcycle daredevil, he would ride his cycle backwards or standing on his head, at the outskirts of town attracting the matrimony-bound to stop and ask for directions, when he would offer to guide them to one of the 24-hour chapels for tips.
-One of these clients was a Hollywood producer down from New York City who invited Woolman look him up for a job if he was ever in California.
+One of these clients was a Hollywood producer, down from New York City, who invited Woolman to look him up for a job if he was ever in California.

 Woolman was a long-time Hollywood stuntman and special effects innovator, doubling for such notables as Clark Gable, Charles Laughton, William Bendix, and John Carradine.
-He also appeared in occasional roles such as the motorcycle police officer in the Abbott & Costello comedy, The Time of Their Lives.
+He also acted in occasional roles such as the motorcycle police officer in the Abbott & Costello comedy The Time of Their Lives.

-Having gained practice handling cars running moonshine in rural Cecil County, Maryland, Woolman headlined as a thrill-rider on the racetrack circuit with Ed "Lucky" Teter & his Champion Hell Drivers.
+Having gained practice handling cars running moonshine in rural Cecil County, Maryland, Woolman headlined as a thrill-rider on the racetrack circuit with Ed "Lucky" Teter and his Hell Drivers.
 Woolman survived over 3,000 head-on collisions and was featured numerous times on the television program You Asked for It, doing everything from jumping a house with a car to being blown up in a paper coffin by 20 sticks of dynamite.
 In 1953, he was the point-leader in the International Stuntmen's Association and a gold star driver.

-During the 60s, 70s & into the early 80s, Woolman turned to special effects, particularly gunfights and explosions.

-Woolman considered his recreation of the John F. Kennedy assassination in the film Executive Action (1973) his magnum opus.
+From the 1960s through the early 1980s, Woolman turned to special effects, particularly gunfights and explosions.
+Woolman considered his recreation of the assassination of John F. Kennedy in the 1973 film Executive Action to be his magnum opus.

 Despite a long career rife with hair-raising danger, Woolman died peacefully in his sleep in Bellingham, Washington, on October 27, 1996, at the age of 87.